react-dnd/react-dnd/packages/documentation/markdown/docs/01 Top Level API/DragPreviewImage.md

 # DragPreviewImage

-A Component to render an HTML `img` tag as a disconnected drag preview.
+A Component to render an HTML Image element as a disconnected drag preview.

-Under the hood this renders an image into a detached dom node using a React portal.

 ### Usage